KalpanaGoel/reveal.js/README.md

 Note:
 - loading event entity from db
 - Notice load(1) . it expects some value and since it is expecting incremental value hence 1
+- loading event by fetching ID and UUID